THE GUILT AND POWER OF SIN

 The tail of the dragon will pull down many who had thought themselves secure in Heaven:

 Now, what is it that makes the inhabitants of Heaven vulnerable to the shaking?
 It is self-will.
 How many Christian pass into the spirit world whose will never has been crucified?
 They had been forgiven, possibly filled with the Spirit, may have worked miracles in the name of Jesus, but still retained their will.
-They may be termed “Christian” but in their heart they are a rebel against God’s will.
+They may be termed “Christian”, but in their hearts they are rebels against God’s will.

 Notice this fact in the following verse: